CoLRev-Environment/colrev/docs/source/guides/manual/3_collaboration_curation.rst

-Collaboration and Curation
+3. Collaboration and Curation
 ==================================

 .. _Collaboration:

-Collaborate in a team
+Collaboration
 -------------------------

 Collaborative reviews based on a shared git repository (repositories can be hosted on `GitHub <https://docs.github.com/en/get-started/quickstart/create-a-repo>`_ or other git hosting services)